Channel Island cricket hit by airline codeshare changes

 Cricket authorities in the Channel Islands say matches between teams from Jersey and Guernsey are under threat after changes to air schedules.

-The two airlines that serve the Jersey to Guernsey route, Blue Islands and Aurigny, now have a codeshare deal.
+The two airlines that serve the Jersey to Guernsey route, Blue Islands and Aurigny, now

 It means there are no longer suitable flights for teams to travel between the two islands in one day.